The following Corporate guidance note provides comprehensive and up to date legal information covering:

 other duties they may have under the CA 2006, such as the duty to call meetings required by members or the duty to keep accounts

-potential liabilities in an insolvency situation (when they may need to take into account the interests of creditors), eg liability for fraudulent trading, wrongful trading, transactions that were carried out at an undervalue of preferences (see further Practice Note: Directors and insolvency—roles, powers and duties)
+potential liabilities in an insolvency situation (when they may need to take into account the interests of creditors), eg liability for fraudulent trading, wrongful trading, transactions that were carried out at an undervalue of preferences (see further Practice Note: Directors’ duties: companies in financial difficulties)

 potential liabilities under environmental legislation, eg offences committed with the consent, connivance or neglect of any director, manager, secretary or other